Kenji Gorré

-Kenji Joel Gorré (born 29 September 1994) is a professional footballer who plays as a winger for Israeli club Maccabi Haifa.
-Born in the Netherlands, he is the son of former professional footballer Dean Gorré, and represents Curaçao at international level.
+Kenji Joël Gorré (born 29 September 1994) is a professional footballer who plays as a winger for Israeli club Maccabi Haifa, where he uses as a captain.
+Born in the Netherlands, he represents the Curaçao national team.
+He is the son of former professional footballer Dean Gorré.

 Club career

 Youth career

 Born in Spijkenisse, Netherlands, Gorré lived in Netherlands before moving to England, when his father transferred to Huddersfield Town when he was four and lived in England ever since.
 Gorré attended North Cestrian Grammar School.
 Gorré's decision to play football was supported by his parents.

 In 2002, Gorré moved from Manchester City Academy to Manchester United Academy.
 When Gorré was fifteen, Gorré became a transfer target from Arsenal and Chelsea.
 Despite, Gorré remained at the club and two years later, on 26 July 2011, Gorré scored in a 7–0 win over County Tyrone in the Milk Cup.
 The following month, Gorré began to start his first year scholars at the academy.

 Then in February 2013, Gorré went on trial at Scottish Premier League champions Celtic, but he did not sign on a permanent basis.
 This came after Gorré was released from the Manchester United Academy.